dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 Libraries are grouped by functionality in a fairly broad fashion, so some libraries appear in more than one group because they fit more than one description.
-For instance, the C-FFI library appears in both the “Interoperability” group and the “Win32” group.
+For instance, the C-FFI library appears in both the "Interoperability" group and the "Win32" group.

-Notice the check next to “Core”, indicating that “Core” is the only group from which a library or libraries will be used by default.
+Notice the check next to "Core", indicating that "Core" is the only group from which a library or libraries will be used by default.
 Note that when using Custom library selection to create a project with any GUI or OLE features, you must explicitly specify the GUI and OLE libraries you wish to use.

-If we select “Core”, we can see which libraries from that group would be used in a default project.
+If we select "Core", we can see which libraries from that group would be used in a default project.

-Select “Core” in the Library Group list.
+Select "Core" in the Library Group list.

 .. figure:: images/p2frag2-0.png
    :align: center